Yehya Farhat

 prof_pic.jpeg

-I am a first year PhD student in computer science at Rice University.
-I am advised by Anastasios Kyrillidis and I am also part of the AI OWLS research cluster at Rice.
+I am a first year PhD student in the Computer Science department at Rice University, advised by Anastasios Kyrillidis.
+I am also part of the AI OWLS Ken Kennedy institute research cluster.

 My broad research objective is to develop scalable and rigorous methods for explaining and enhancing AI models.
 Additionally, I am keenly interested in applying machine learning to overcome a broad spectrum of bottlenecks encountered in real-world engineering and scientific challenges.